jorgefz/Lince/docs/api.md

 In order for the engine to communicate with your application and vice-versa, you should provide the engine with a set of functions

-These should be set before `LinceApp_Run` is called.
+These should be set before `LinceRun` is called.

 ```c
 void Lince_SetGameInitFn( void (*init)() )